RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/Phases/phase5-iam-privilege-escalation.md

-# Phase 5 — IAM Privilege Escalation Detection
+# Phase 5: IAM Privilege Escalation Detection

 ## Objective

-Simulate a real-world IAM privilege escalation attack — where a low-privilege user gains administrator-level access — and investigate it using CloudTrail the way a SOC analyst would in a live incident.
+Simulate a real world IAM privilege escalation attack where a low-privilege user gains administrator level access and investigate it using CloudTrail the way a SOC analyst would in a live incident.

 ---